huntermBerkeley/gqf-artifacts/README.md

 The argument to -n is the log of the number of slots in the GQF.
-For example, to create a CQF with 2^30 slots, the argument will be -n 30.
+For example, to create a GQF with 2^30 slots, the argument will be -n 30.

 The argument to -d is the filter being tested.
 The currently supported filter types are: